- T 020 8769 7409

 Treatment increases foetal activity and some studies in China have shown it to be up to 90% effective in turning a baby from breech to normal position.

-Acupressure may also be used to provide pain relief during labour and we encourage you to bring your birth partner to an induction acupuncture session to show them important acupressure points that they can massage during labour for pain relief.
+Acupressure may also provide pain relief during labour and we encourage you to bring your birth partner to an induction acupuncture session to show them important acupressure points that they can massage during labour for pain relief.
 These acupressure points are easy to use, encourage close partner involvement and provide you with an effective tool to calm your mind, reduce pain and improve your overall birthing experience.

 A note on induction